-payments with salaries in excess of £150,000

-Special Severance payments with non-statutory or

-severance, non-contractual elements of over £50k or

-compensation, more than 3 months' salary must be

-and ex-gratia referred to DfE for consent.

-payments Compensation payments with non-

-statutory or non-contractual elements of

-over £50k must be referred to DfE for

-consent.

-Ex gratia payments must always be referred

-to DfE for consent.

-Debt write-off, Consent required for individual items over

-Indemnities, £45,000 or for cumulative amounts of

-guarantees £250,000 in a year

-and letters of

-comfort

-Novel, Consent must be sought for transactions

-contentious, that are deemed novel, contentious, or

-and repercussive

-repercussive

-transactions
+Special severance, compensation, and ex-gratia payments Severance payments with non-statutory or non-contractual elements of over £50k or more than 3 months' salary must be referred to DfE for consent.
+Compensation payments with non- statutory or non-contractual elements of over £50k must be referred to DfE for consent.
+Ex gratia payments must always be referred to DfE for consent.
+Debt write-off, Indemnities, guarantees and letters of comfort Consent required for individual items over £45,000 or for cumulative amounts of £250,000 in a year Novel, contentious, and repercussive transactions Consent must be sought for transactions that are deemed novel, contentious, or repercussive